eosnetworkfoundation/grant-framework/applications/fundle.md

 - New businesses/startups.
 They experience that building, growing and managing communities is challenging and forms a barrier.
 A characteristic of them can be that they did a crowdfunding and are familiar with the added value of community building.
 Examples are projects from kickstarter/indiegogo or projects from startup communities.

 The communities will mostly do their own marketing since they often have a small fanbase and customers already.
-We will create a network of publicity around the Fundle platform which ensures that lots of different people will get to know Fundle. -->
+We will create a network of publicity around the Fundle platform which ensures that lots of different people will get to know Fundle.
+See slide 27 of the pitchdeck!-->

 - **Estimated Duration:** 12 months
 - **FTE:**  2.5